 - Technically the ideal temperature for rising dough is between 75F and 78F.

 - Depending on your home, room temperature might be just fine for rising dough.
 But if not try placing it in the oven with the pilot light on.
-Believe it or not the heat from that lightbulb will heat the oven just enough.
+Believe it or not that gives off just enough heat to enable the bread to rise.
+Another method is to turn the oven to the lowest setting for just a few minutes, then turn it off before placing your dough inside.
+The residual heat will rise your dough.

 - One of my favorite tricks in winter is to use a heating pad, set on low.
 I wrap that in a towel, and then make a ‘nest’ for my bowl of dough…it’s super cozy.